 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when the bottles are packaged.
+Narrator text: Carbon is released when the materials used to package plastic bottles are sourced and made.
+Carbon is then released when the plastic bottles are packaged.
 (ANIMATION OF CONVEYOR BELT)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

 Button 1: Oil is transported to treatment plants.
-Button 2: Bottles are transported to shops and restaurants.
-[X] Button 3: Bottles are transported to treatment plant.
+Button 2: Plastic bottles are transported to shops and restaurants.
+[X] Button 3: Plastic bottles are transported to treatment plant.

 Slide 9